-Giorgio Rivetti, always a great lover of Champagne, began to collaborate with Bocchino family, immediately guessing the great potential of the historic sparkling wine house.
+Giorgio Rivetti, always a great lover of Champagne and one of the region’s top sparkling muscato producers, began to collaborate with Bocchino family, immediately recognizing the great potential of the historic sparkling wine house.
 Shortly after, in 2011, the Rivetti decided to take an important step and acquired the winery.

-Riveti immediately acquired several hectares of land, partly already protected, near the small town of Bossolasco.
-Located in the highest part of the Langhe, the Bossolasco area lends itself perfectly to the cultivation of Pinot Noir and Chardonnay, grapes used in the production of Alta Langa Docg.
-This marks the official entry of Contract into the Alta Langa Consortium, becoming a reference point for the entire denomination.
+Riveti immediately acquired several hectares of vineyard land near the small town of Bossolasco.
+Located in the highest part of the Langhe, the Bossolasco area lends itself perfectly to the cultivation of Pinot Noir and Chardonnay, grapes used in the production of Alta Langhe DOCG (Denominazione di Origine Controllata e Garantita).
+This marked the official entry of Contratto into the Alta Langhe Consortium, and thus becoming a reference point for the entire denomination.

 “The 2013 Metodo Classico Millesimato Pas Dosé has the bright intensity and definition of the highest caliber sparkling wine.
 This blend of 85% Pinot Noir and 15% Chardonnay is creamy and rich in the mouth with fine, soft beading.
 You’ll pick up notes of lemon mousse and honeydew melon.
 It would go beautifully with delicate seafood dishes.
 Drink 2019-2030” – 93 points, Wine Advocate (ML) – June 2019